peteroupc/peteroupc.github.io/graphics.md

 [^80]: Antochi, Iosif, et al., "GraalBench: a 3D graphics benchmark suite for mobile phones", _ACM SIGPLAN Notices_ 39(7), 2004.

 [^81]: The "Game-Ready 3D Models" guide was designed for high-system-resource games from 2024 or so, but appears to have been generated by artificial-intelligence tools, which are not allowed for this project.

+[^82]: This drawing can be done in many ways: for example, by designating pixels with a given label, say, 0, as transparent, or designating pixels that are the same as the upper-left pixel as transparent \[Rodent 1994\], or preparing a two-color mask identifying the pixels to be drawn \[Gery 1992\].